webgriffe/SyliusAkeneoPlugin/docs/upgrade/upgrade-2.0.md

 In the 2.0 version, we have introduced the Symfony Messenger component and removed all deprecations.

+Also, in the 2.0 version, we introduced, with [this change](https://github.com/webgriffe/SyliusAkeneoPlugin/pull/169), Product and ProductVariant validation.
+So, **all the products will be validated as they would be when you create or update them from the Sylius admin panel**.
+This means that if your Akeneo products have some missing or invalid attribute values, the import will fail.
+For example, on Akeneo PIM, product codes can contain dots (.) but in Sylius, they are not allowed; so if you have a product with a code like `foo.bar` in Akeneo, the import will now fail.
+In such situations you have to customize Sylius Product and ProductVariant validation (for example in this case to allow dots in product codes).

 Here you can find all the steps to upgrade your plugin to v2.0 starting from v1.16.2.
 Documented steps are for a simple project without customizations.
 In this case, you can find more in the below section [Codebase](#Codebase) which contains all the detailed changes applied to this version and all the BC breaks contained in this major version.